1. What if I need to see a doctor while abroad?

-Please see the HTH Worldwide UK Education Abroad insurance brochure for more information on coverage.
+Please see the 2013-14 HTH Worldwide Safety Services Brochure and DRUM Summary [PDF] for more information on coverage.
 You can also review our Travel Medical Insurance page.

 3. How much does the HTH travel medical insurance purchased through UK cost?

-HTH travel medical insurance through UK costs $10/week.
-Although some programs may start or end mid-week, full weeks are used when computing the total amount therefore students should round up when estimating this amount ahead of time.
+HTH travel medical insurance through UK costs $10.50/week.
+Although some programs may start or end mid-week, full weeks are used when computing the total amount.
+Therefore, students should round up when estimating this amount ahead of time.